This guide summarises the main aspects of The Manchester Metropolitan University’s corporate status.

 The Coat of Arms was granted to the institution whilst it was still a polytechnic, in 1991.
 It is used on degree certificates and on other formal institutional documents, whilst the University logo is used as an emblem of the University on its buildings, vehicles, stationery, publicity material and advertising.
-Any queries relating to the use of the coat of arms for any purpose can be sent to the Marketing, Communications and Development Team.
+Any queries relating to the use of the coat of arms for any purpose can be sent to the Corporate Marketing and Communications Team.

 There is a link between the coat of arms and the logo in that the upper part of the shield in the coat of arms contains a representation of the logo symbol.
 In heraldic terms, it is seen as being made up of six spade-irons, suggesting hard toil and entrenchment.
 The lower part of the shield is made up of a "chequerboard of opportunity", representing the diversity of disciplines offered by the University.
 The flame across it symbolises a burning enthusiasm for learning.